≪ Go to our review of Full-size Strollers

 Bottom line: An above average option with a budget friendly price

-The Britax B-Agile 3 earned a Best Value award in this review thanks to a budget-friendly price and a 4th place rank.
-This stroller earned the high score for weight and folded size, and above average marks for ease of use and maneuverability.
-While this small stroller has a lot to offer by way of a large storage bin, cozy nap-able seat, and large canopy, it doesn't have some of the conveniences parents might be looking for like cup holders or parent organizers.
-The B-Agile 3 is easy to push and turn, navigates tights spaces with ease and is so lightweight it can do double duty as your travel stroller fitting in places other full-size strollers can't go.
-This stroller is one we would recommend to a friend.
+The Britax B-Agile 3 is a budget friendly high ranking stroller that earned a Best Value award in this review.
+This stroller has the best score for weight and folded size and impressive scores for ease of use and maneuverability.
+While this small option has much to offer with a large storage basket, a cozy seat, and bigger canopy, it doesn't come with some of the conveniences you may be hoping for like a parent console or cup holder.
+The B-Agile 3 is easy to push, navigates tight spots with ease, and is light enough to do double duty as a travel stroller.
+This option is definitely one we recommend to friends.

 The Britax B-Agile 3 earned a Top Pick award in our Hunt for the Best Umbrella Stroller with a 4th place rank and features that make it suitable for everyday use and travel.

 RELATED REVIEW: The Best Full-size Strollers of 2017